Bickenhill: Landmarks

-Farm and several buildings on the Local List of Heritage Assets, served by narrow sinuous lanes with enclosing banks and hedgerows, beyond which are many surviving fields and paddocks often representing an historic layout".
+Farm and several buildings on the local list of heritage assets, served by narrow sinuous lanes with enclosing banks and hedgerows, beyond which are many surviving fields and paddocks often representing an historic layout".

+Sport

 Páirc na hÉireann, off Catherine de Barnes Lane, is the primary venue for Gaelic games in the West Midlands.
 It has three full-size Gaelic Athletic Association pitches with eight changing rooms, bar area and car-parking.